The earlier you start saving, the more money you’ll have – and the longer your money will have to grow.

 Money in a pension can only be accessed from age 55 under current rules.
 Withdrawals can be made from an ISA at any time, although fixed-rate cash ISAs may require your money to be left on deposit for a certain period.

-At the moment, the most that can be saved into an ISA is £15,000 a year – this is rising to £15,240 from April 6 2015 – and this sum can be split between cash and shares.
+At the moment, the most that can be saved into an ISA is £20,000 for the 2017/2018 tax year and this sum can be split between cash and shares.